|

 Eowyn squeezed her arm.
 "Go!"
 Then she drew her sword

-rock to column, keeping to the shadows.
-Are they already inside?
+keeping to the shadows.

-she wondered.
-Can I really sense them?
-Or is it merely
+Are they already inside? she wondered.
+Can I sense

-fear that is making my heart pound?
+them?
+Or is it merely fear that is making my heart pound?

-As she neared the cave mouth, she heard the wooden door splinter.
+As she neared the cave mouth, she heard the wooden door splinter,

-But a grotesque shadow, splashed across the wall ahead, told her
+but a grotesque shadow, splashed across the wall ahead, told her

 that at least one orc had already entered.